-Fútbol that will keep you at the edge of your seat, lively street art and travel accessibility in Argentina are more than enough reasons to choose Buenos Aires as your study abroad location.
+Fútbol that will keep you at the edge of your seat, lively street art, and travel accessibility in Argentina are more than enough reasons to choose to study abroad in Buenos Aires with CEA.

 Many inhabitants of Latin America are of the Catholic faith.
 What many might not know is that many Latin Americans also have a second religion: soccer.